DONATIONS - FAQs - Frequently asked questions

 Funds collected above our barrister's remuneration will be used to fund engaging strategic support from experts.

-In the longer term, our organisation plans to continue working with the local council and the state government to ratify an Interim Design and Development Overlay (DDO) covering the Queens Parade precinct.
+In the longer term, our organisation plans to continue working with the local council and the state government to ratify the Interim Design and Development Overlay (DDO) covering the Queens Parade precinct.
 We have been informed this process normally takes between 18 months and two years.
+The Panel Hearing is scheduled for some time in March - May 2019.

-If a small amount of money (i.e. hundreds of dollars) is left over after VCAT, we would probably seek to use it to meet any ongoing costs.
-However, if a significant amount of money (i.e. thousands of dollars) is left after invoices are paid, the process described in Question 5 will apply.
+If a small amount of money (i.e. hundreds of dollars) is left over after the panel, we would probably seek to use it to meet any ongoing costs.
+However, if a significant amount of money (i.e. thousands of dollars) is left after invoices are paid, the process described in the next question will apply.

 What happens if the developer withdraws the case before the final hearing?